A second term for Luis Abinader

 A strong economy in the region

-The Dominican Republic has been one of the most resilient and dynamic economies in Latin America and the Caribbean since the beginning of the 21st century, with average economic growth of 5% (compared with 2.3% for the region as a whole), GDP per capita more than doubling (to US$10,700), and the poverty rate falling by almost a third (from 40% to 28%), enabling the country to move forward.
+The Dominican Republic has been one of the most resilient and dynamic economies in Latin America and the Caribbean since the beginning of the 21st century, with average economic growth of 5% (2.3% for the region), GDP per capita more than doubling (to $10,700), and poverty rates dropping by almost a third (from 40% to 28%), enabling the country to move forward.
 Since the Covid 19 pandemic, macroeconomic stability, despite a difficult international context, has been encouraged by a prudent fiscal policy and an appropriate monetary policy.
-However, the economy still faces many challenges in boosting its growth potential and strengthening its climate resilience.
+However, the economy still faces major challenges in boosting its growth potential and strengthening its climate resilience.

-In 2023, it remains highly dependent on the USA (54% of exports and over 50% of imports).
-The USA remains the Dominican Republic's main trading partner, and every year more so.
+In 2024, it remains highly dependent on the United States (54% of exports and over 50% of imports): it is the Dominican Republic's main trading partner, and every year a little more so.
 The Dominican economy is therefore largely impacted by the health of the American market.
-Next come China (8% of trade, deficit of 3.4 billion) and Mexico (2% of trade).
+Next come China (8% of trade, with a deficit of 3.4 billion) and Mexico (2% of trade).
 France remains a very modest partner: 18th supplier with a 0.94% share and 28th customer with a 0.32% share.

-Exports reached $13.7 billion in 2022.
-The main mineral export is gold, which accounts for 68% of mineral exports, or $1.3 billion.
+Exports reached $12.93 billion in 2024.
+The main mineral exported is gold, which accounts for 68% of exports or 1.3 billion USD.
 Agricultural exports for the domestic market are peppers and bananas.
-Domestic industrial exports rose by 26.3% to $3.2 billion, driven by steel bars and chemical industry products.
+Domestic industrial exports rose by 26.3% to 3.2 billion dollars, driven by steel bars and chemical industry products.

-Exports under the free zone regime reached USD 7.8 billion in 2022.
+Exports from the free zone regime reached 7.8 billion USD in 2022.
 They represent 57% of the country's total exports.
 This result is mainly due to exports of medical instruments and supplies, manufactured tobacco and jewelry.

-Priorities for the coming years will be to improve the quality of education (4% of GDP), in particular to strengthen teacher training, develop the quality of public services and prepare the country for the effects of climate change.
+Priorities for the coming years will be to improve the quality of education (4% of GDP), in particular by strengthening teacher training, improving the quality of public services and adapting the country to the effects of climate change.

 The place of tourism in the Dominican landscape

-Well-known as an exporter of tobacco, sugar and bananas, the Dominican Republic is at the forefront of the tourism sector, which outstrips agriculture in terms of employment.
-The country welcomes the most visitors in the Caribbean, accounting for 16% of all tourists visiting this part of the world.
-Eleven million visitors are expected in 2024, after 10 million in 2023.
-These figures are 22% higher than in 2022 and 36% higher than in 2019.
+Well-known as an exporter of tobacco, sugar and bananas, the Dominican Republic is a leader in the tourism sector, which outstrips agriculture in terms of employment.
+The country welcomes the most visitors in the Caribbean zone, accounting for 16% of all travelers visiting this part of the world.
+11.2 million tourists visited in 2024, after 10 million in 2023.
+April 2025 was the absolute record month, with a total of 1,020,646 visitors, 20% more than in April 2023.

 Tourism is the country's main source of foreign currency.
 Successive governments have invested heavily in this sector, and numerous tax incentives have been introduced to encourage private investment.
 Ecotourism is on the rise, offering an alternative to the all-inclusive hotels that occupy the Punta Cana region in particular.

 Management of the Covid 19 pandemic has proved effective.
 The World Tourism Organization was delighted.
 The borders were reopened to holidaymakers in winter 2020.
-A meeting of the region's tourism ministers led to the signing in Punta Cana of a declaration stating that tourism is an absolute priority for the Americas, calling on governments to show support for businesses in the sector, and stressing the importance of re-establishing a bond of trust with travelers.
+A meeting of the region's tourism ministers led to the signing in Punta Cana of a declaration establishing tourism as an absolute priority for the Americas, calling on governments to show support for businesses in the sector, and stressing the importance of re-establishing a bond of trust with travelers.
+This is now the case.